-We are currently inviting applications from experienced, school counsellors for a temporary position as a Personal Counsellor.
+We are currently inviting applications from experienced, qualified and dynamic clinical counsellors for the role of a Personal Counsellor.

 The ideal candidate will have experience working with school counselling topics and concerns.
 Specifically they will: